 You know that feeling when you watch your Jenga tower start to wobble and lean, and you know it’s going down?
 Imagine your dental practice is like a tower of Jenga blocks.
 It’s rarely the top block that causes the tower to come crashing down, often it’s a block toward the bottom that causes a whole lot of HIPAA trouble.

 Obviously, your practice is more than a game of Jenga, and a slip up with HIPAA compliance can be a lot more serious than losing a game.
 In 2018 alone, the Office of Civil Rights (OCR) doled out a record $28.7 million in HIPAA penalties over just 10 case settlements!
-More often than not, it’s a simple mistake, rather than malicious intent, that leaks electronic Protected Health Information (ePHI) and ends up costing a chunk of change in penalties.
+Often, it’s a simple mistake, rather than malicious intent, which leaks electronic Protected Health Information (ePHI) and ends up costing a chunk of change in penalties.

 HIPAA violations can involve something as commonplace as texting, social media, or record-keeping blunders.

 Your medical data is some of the most coveted information around.
 Electronic Health Records (EHRs) are in place to keep your practice thorough, detailed and organized.
 They also contain the most personal of patient information like:

 Each EHR can fetch thousands of dollars on the black market, to be used for making fake IDs and committing medical fraud.
 If you’re not careful, your data can end up in the wrong hands, leading to the destruction of the practice you’ve worked so hard to build.

 The following is a list of real HIPAA violations, ranging from the most mundane to the most malicious.